andrelkj/GravidadeZero/README.md

 ## Factories

 Factories are used to avoid the need of entering all testing set of information individually for each element.
-It works by defining a factory (factory_user) and then defining all arguments (test dough) inside a varible (user) which will be returned as response. **For example:** [Users factory](resources/factories/Users.py)
+It works by defining a factory (factory_user) and then defining all arguments (test dough) inside a variable (user) which will be returned as response. **For example:** [Users factory](resources/factories/Users.py)

 ```
 # Defining test dough